 The St. Augustine Lighthouse and Museum has taken a particular interest in saving this unique maritime heritage and is engaging these descendant communities to help preserve and share their stories.

-Shrimpin’ Ain’t Easy exhibit detailing St. Augustine’s history of shrimping and the lives of the people who brought shrimp to the world.
+The Shrimpin’ Ain’t Easy exhibit details St. Augustine’s shrimping history and the lives of the people who brought shrimp to the world.
+The exhibit opened to the public on Saturday, May 1, 2021.

 The St. Augustine Record previously posted a story on the Versaggi family and how they were some of the first shrimpers in the First Coast waters.

-John Versaggi, a descendent of the Versaggi family, has shared the following list of shrimping boats and owners:
+John Versaggi, a descendent of the Versaggi family, has shared the following lists of shrimping boats and owners, and DESCO employees: